 n8nio/n8n

-Best for: users migrating from Zapier or Make, businesses requiring extensive application integrations, SaaS operations and data synchronization workflows.
+Best For: Users migrating from Zapier or Make, businesses needing lots of app integrations, SaaS operations, and data sync scenarios.

-OpenClaw occupies a different position from n8n.
-Rather than rule-driven workflow automation, it's AI-driven autonomous task execution—give it a goal, and it plans its own steps, calls the necessary tools, and completes the work.
-With over 250,000 GitHub stars, it's one of the most active open-source AI agent projects available.
+OpenClaw is different from n8n—it’s not a rule-driven workflow tool, but an AI-driven autonomous task executor.
+Give it a goal, and it’ll plan steps, call tools, and get the job done on its own.
+With over 250k GitHub stars, it’s one of the most active open-source AI Agent projects right now.

-Deployment difficulty: ⭐⭐ (straightforward, single command or Docker)
+Deployment Difficulty: ⭐⭐ (Easy, one command or Docker)

-Resource requirements: 1GB RAM minimum, 2GB recommended—memory usage climbs when browser automation tasks are enabled.
+Resource Requirements: Minimum 1GB RAM, recommended 2GB.
+Memory usage goes up when browser automation tasks are enabled.

 npx openclaw@latest

-# Option 2: Docker (recommended for long-term use)
+# Method 2: Docker deployment (recommended for long-term use)

 docker run -d \